novahub-network/.github/profile/README.md

 NovaEco follows a **Federated Monorepo model**.
 Each **Enabler** or **Sector** is a self-contained monorepo that groups its API, App, Website, and Tests together.

 ### 1. Core Monorepo — [`ecosystem-core`](https://github.com/novaeco-tech/ecosystem-core)
-The “heart” of the ecosystem, containing the tightly‑coupled central services:
+The “heart” of the ecosystem, containing the tightly‑coupled central services.
-- `/app` — Mission Control dashboard
-- `/auth` — Identity & SSO provider
-- `/api` — Central API Gateway
-- `/website` — Landing page and docs (Docusaurus)

 ### 2. Horizontal Enabler Monorepos
 Cross‑cutting foundational services: